eventespresso/event-espresso-core/docs/G--Model-System/models-primary-keys.md

 can't use it when one of the models could be `EEM_Term_Relationship` (currently the only model that doesn't have a primary key).

 ### Combined Keys
-Instead of having one column in the model's primary key, they have several (ie, it's unique for that combination of columns.)
+Instead of having one column in the table's primary key index, they have several (ie, it's unique for that combination of columns.)
 Eg the table `wp_term_relationships`'s primary key uses the columns `object_id` and `term_taxonomy_id`.
 So many rows can have the same value for `object_id`, only one row can have the same avlue for `object_id` AND `term_taxonomy_id`.
 In Event Espresso's code, having a combined key like that is indicated by the model having an entry in `_indexes` of type